 We love vacation and travel!
 And nobody wants to be sick while they are hiking in the mountains or exploring a new country.
 It makes sense to both prepare yourself before you leave and be prepared while you are traveling.
 You don’t need to take up an entire suitcase of extra ‘first aid’ supplies.
-I pack light, just enough to get through a day or enough to know I can get to the next Asian market or convenience store.
+I pack light, just enough to get through a day or just enough to get by until I can get to the next Asian market or convenience store.

 Before you go –

 Know where you are going– Are you going to be in city, or are you going camping?
 Will you be near home or overseas?
 Packing appropriate clothes for the climate is a no-brainer, but you can up your preparedness by having a few formulas on had to counter the elemental natures of particular areas.
 Another example, when we traveled to Korea last summer we were heading from a hot and dry climate to damp heat climate.
-Personally, summer heat can be a problem for me, so I packed a specific formula to treat invasion of damp heat.
+Personally, summer heat can be a problem for me, so I pack a specific formula to treat invasion of damp heat.
 If you are camping you may want to add in herbs for handling bug bites and burns.

 Learn your food energetics–Feeling queasy?
 Nausea is one of the most common complaints when traveling.
 Knowing that phlegm and damp forming foods (cheeses, dairy, sweet foods) will make it worse while sour or bitter flavors will move the stagnation out of the digestive track can be a life-savor.
 Instead of having the mocha, maybe a lemon drink would be better.
 If you are cold, perhaps yogurt and granola isn’t an ideal breakfast and you should go for something hot.
 Get it?
 You can download my Energetic Temperature of Foods Chart here.

 Although I don’t use western medicines a lot, travel is a time when I do make sure a few are on hand.
 You will want to shut down acute headaches or allergic reactions as soon as possible.